 (1) The definitions of earned and unearned income in Chapter 5160:1-2 of the Administrative Code are applicable to the RSS program.

-(2) When an individual and his/her spouse reside in the same RSS living arrangement and both have appropriate levels of care, the CDJFS shall determine their RSS financial and resource eligibility collectively utilizing the appropriate couple need standard as defined in rule 5160:1-3- 03.5 of the Administrative Code.
+(2) When an individual and his/her spouse reside in the same RSS living arrangement and both have appropriate levels of care, the CDJFS shall determine their RSS financial and resource eligibility collectively utilizing the appropriate couple income standard as defined in rule 5160:1-3-03.5 of the Administrative Code.

-(3) When an individual and his/her spouse reside in the same RSS living arrangement and only one of them has an appropriate level of care, the CDJFS shall determine RSS financial and resource eligibility utilizing the appropriate individual need standard as defined in rule 5160:1-3- 03.5 of the Administrative Code.
+(3) When an individual and his/her spouse reside in the same RSS living arrangement and only one of them has an appropriate level of care, the CDJFS shall determine RSS financial and resource eligibility utilizing the appropriate individual income standard as defined in rule 5160:1-3-03.5 of the Administrative Code.

 (5) The financial eligibility methodologies for RSS shall be the same as the financial eligibility methodology for medicaid, with the following exceptions: